JuliaDynamics/ConcurrentSim.jl/docs/source/topical_guides/3_events.rst

   - :func:`AllOf(env::BaseEnvironment, events::Vector{BaseEvent}) <AllOf>`
   - :func:`AnyOf(env::BaseEnvironment, events::Vector{BaseEvent}) <AnyOf>`

-- process events that are created by the constructor:

-  - :func:`Process(env::BaseEnvironment, func::Function, args...) <Process>`
+Processes that are created by the constructor :func:`Process(env::BaseEnvironment, func::Function, args...) <Process>` are also discussed.
+Technically speaking they are not proper events but they can also be yielded as a subtype of :class:`BaseEvent`.

 The resource and container event constructors are discussed in a later section.